-Once you and your team decide it’s time to form the initial corporation, file your nonprofit Articles of Incorporation or submit them via mail to the Sec. of State.
-Information you’ll need includes:
+Once you and your team decide it’s time to form the corporation, you can file your nonprofit Articles of Incorporation online or by mail.
+Keep in mind that Virginia refers to nonprofits as “nonstock corporations”.

 Filing Fee: $75

-An EIN is a federal “Employer Identification Number,” which for nonprofits is used primarily for processing taxes and tracking your financial activity to ensure it’s legal on both federal and state levels.
-It’s similar to a social security number but for business entities, that among other things allows you to legally hire employees and set up a bank account.
-You can get an EIN free and easy by submitting an online request through the IRS Website.
+An EIN, or Employer Identification Number, is used by the federal government to track your nonprofit’s financial activity.
+It’s similar to a social security number, and is necessary for your nonprofit to legally hire employees and set up a bank account.
+You can get an EIN free and easy by applying directly through the IRS Website.

-Now’s the point to ensure your nonprofit is 100% compliant in terms of not only licenses/permits, but state and federal taxes.
-You should be able to apply for tax exempt status now that the corporation is established.
+Now’s the time to ensure your nonprofit is 100% compliant in terms of licenses/permits, as well as state and federal taxes.
+You should be able to apply for tax-exempt status now that the corporation is established.